hsinyenwu/RNAseq_PLOT/README.md

 Parameters for `PLOTmp`
 ```
-#@ YFG: gene id
+#' @YFG: gene id
-#@ RNAseqData: the vector of the bam file paths
+#' @RNAseqData: the vector of the bam file paths
-#@ Extend x number of nucleotide on both side of YFG (wider on both sides)
+#' @Extend x number of nucleotide on both side of YFG (wider on both sides)
-#@ BGcolor: RNA-seq coverage color
+#' @BGcolor: RNA-seq coverage color

 ```